-ADAT/S/PDIF optical I/O
+ADAT / S/PDIF optical I/O

 Next to the COMPUTER connector is a pair of connectors labeled OPTICAL, IN and OUT.
-These connectors are used to transmit digital data among digital audio devices via an optical signal.
+These connectors are used to transmit digital audio data via an optical signal.

 You can use this port for ADAT (8 channels) or for optical S/PDIF (stereo) I/O.